Iain Stables

+In the 2000s, Stables was involved in a number of controversial on-air media stunts, several of which attracted complaints to the broadcasting authority, and some which led to legal issues.
+Stables has been the subject of investigations by police multiple times, including for impersonating a traffic safety manager and assaulting members of the public.
+He has been convicted and fined for impersonating an Interpol detective, and was banned from flying with Qantas airlines after inflating a life-jacket during a flight.
+In 2000, Stables was sued by April Ieremia for defamation after falsely claiming to be married to her.

+Stables has been charged with assault several times since the early 2010s.
+In 2011, he faced multiple charges of assault after he was filmed in an altercation with a Jetstar employee.
+The charges were subsequently dropped.
+In 2012, Stables was acquitted after being accused of assaulting his ex-partner's parents, but found guilty of assaulting her brother.
+In 2025, Stables admitted to assaulting a security guard, and is expected to be sentenced in August.
+In an unrelated case, Stables is currently facing accusations of strangling and assaulting his ex-partner, and will stand trial in November.

 Career

 During his radio career Stables worked for a total of 16 radio stations in New Zealand and was fired from four.
 In the past Stables worked on two of New Zealand's largest radio networks ZM between 2003 and 2008 and before this on opposition station The Edge FM between 1995 and 2002.
-It was at The Edge that Stables performed most of his stunts and his name became well known across New Zealand.

 On 24 February 2008, Stables announced to the Sunday News that he was no longer working for ZM, and has been taken off the air.
 After leaving ZM, Stables appeared on Jono's New Show on C4, and was appointed a role at Sky TV NZ where he worked as a presentation director.
 In 2008 Stables appeared on the TVNZ show Shock Treatment where he was sent to Jamaica to partake in military training.
 However, he left the show after only one day - the first Kiwi celebrity to quit the show.
 Stables also appeared on the TVNZ show The Sitting, which screens on TVNZ 6, on this show Stables spoke about himself while Painter Marty Welch painted Stables portrait.

-In November 2009 Stables was approached to head independent CHR station Hit Radio X105, however Hit Radio X105 went off the air on 14 September 2010 primarily due to director conflict.
+In November 2009 Stables was approached to head independent CHR station Hit Radio X105, however Hit Radio X105 went off the air on 14 September 2010.
 Stables was due to begin working on Radio Hauraki on 11 October 2010.
 However, this was delayed after Stables became involved in a physical confrontation with a check-in employee of the airline Jetstar after a verbal altercation.
 Stables was stood down from his position following the fight with the Jetstar employee.
 A month later Stables contract with Radio Hauraki was terminated.